qydchen/Aequita/README.md

 ### Gathering data

-The recent home sales price data in NYC is obtained from public databases from http://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page.
+The recent home sales price data in NYC is obtained from http://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page.
 The data is then manually filtered in Excel.
-The real estate data will only include 1-3 family dwellings and date of sale will only be from Jan 2017 to May 2017.
+The data will only include 1-3 family dwellings and date of sale will only be from Jan 2017 to May 2017.
 The real estate data will also exclude transfer of ownerships ($0 sale price) and oddly cheap sale prices ($10,000 for a 2-family home).

 The excel database is cleaned and converted into a csv format in order to obtain latitude and longitude geolocations from the US Census api.
 Then the database is then converted into an array of objects from csv.